MariadeAnton/bii-training/README.md

 ### biicodize your project

 Run ``bii init -L`` in your project, this turns your project into a biicode block.
-It creates two auxilary folders *bii* and *bin* which you can ignore if you're using git or any other version control system.
+It creates two auxiliary folders *bii* and *bin* which you can ignore if you're using git or any other version control system.

-Create a *biicode.conf* file → bii's depencencies info (but boost's*) will go here!
+Create a *biicode.conf* file → bii's dependencies info (but boost's*) will go here!

 Search OpenSSL in the web, you can see there's a lasote/openssl block whose latest version is 3 tagged DEV: